The Time Synchronization Challenge

 After configuring the NTP server, ensure the Windows Time service is turned on and set to start automatically.

-By default, the service may be stopped if not configured.
-To do this, use the following PowerShell script:
+Important: By default, the service may be stopped if not configured.
+The following PowerShell script addresses this issue.

 try {